Who can use the food pantry?

 - Service is available on a walk-in basis

 In the back room of Village Hall, 24 W. Main Street.
-Enter through the front door of the village hall.
+Enter through the rear door of the village hall.
 Handicapped accessible parking is available at the back door; ring the door bell for entry.

 When is the pantry open?